Ranking nodes in bipartite systems with a non-linear iterative map: Discussion

 Although we focused on ecological systems, it would be valuable to explore the applicability of our generalized map in other fields.
 For instance, several results have been obtained using the fitness-complexity algorithm (i.e., the $\gamma=-1$ case) in economic systems \cite{tacchella2012new, cristelli2013measuring, cristelli2015heterogeneous, servedio2018new,tacchella2018dynamical}.
 In particular, there is an interesting ongoing debate on the meaning and the evaluation of the \quotes{complexity} of exported products and on the \quotes{fitness} of the exporter nations \cite{morrison2017economic, sciarra2020reconciling, balland2022reprint}.
 Different economic definitions would ideally correspond to different values of $\gamma$ and can thus lead to different rankings of nations.

 Besides its practical applications, our non-linear map represents a relatively simple model with a rich phenomenology and an emergent "dynamical" phase transition that could be explored in more depth with statistical physics tools.
 For example, understanding the deep connection between the condensation phase transition and the maximum of the extinction area, shown by \FIG{fig:pht}c, is still an open issue.
-These two features seem closely connected by the triangular shape of the adjacency matrix.
+These two features seem closely connected by the triangular shape of the incidence matrix.
 However the actual proof that the condensation is necessary for the maximal extinction area (or the maximal that our mapping can provide) is still missing.
 The possible connection between the condensation we observe and the well studied condensation transition in network theory is also an open problem \cite{Bianconi2001}.
+Moreover, the recently discovered analogy between the fitness-complexity map and the Sinkhorn–Knopp algorithm~\cite{mazzilli2024equivalence} suggests a possible alternative direction to frame and understand the properties of our non-linear map.

 Our framework represents only one possible generalization of ranking algorithms based on non-linear maps as the fitness-complexity map \cite{tacchella2012new}.
-A previous attempt along this line \cite{mariani2015measuring} can actually be easily included in our framework by re-defining the exponents for the $x$ and $y$ layers, i.e., $\gamma_x=-\beta$ and $\gamma_y=-1/\beta$.
-However, our symmetric choice in \EQ{eq:gen_pn_map} is computationally more efficient and leads, for example, to larger extinction areas as analyzed in more detail in \SM{7}.
+A previous attempt along this line \cite{mariani2015measuring} generalized the map in a non-symmetric manner and can actually be easily included in our framework by re-defining the exponents for the $x$ and $y$ node types, i.e., $\gamma_x=-\beta$ and $\gamma_y=-1/\beta$.
+However, our symmetric choice in \EQ{eq:gen_pn_map} leads, for example, to larger extinction areas as analyzed in more detail in \SM{7}.
+The behavior of our map for $\gamma \rightarrow - \infty$ discussed in the method section is also reminiscent of the \quotes{Minimal Extremal Metric} introduced in ref.~\cite{wu2016mathematics}, where the score of the second node set is given by the minimal score of the first set.
+However, this extremal metric is obtained as the limit for large $\gamma$ of the different non-symmetric map discussed above~\cite{mariani2015measuring}.
+In particular, differently from our case, the score on one set of nodes is still computed as in the fitness-complexity map.